gfantini/neuralnet/TMVA/src/Readme.md

 ## CuoreToMLP
 This reads .list from the CUORE data and produces a .root file with the TreeS and TreeB required by TMVA_MLP A set of cuts is implemented inside to select signal / background events.
+It takes some time to run -> there is a .pbs script in the pbs folder to run it batch